Menlo School: Buildings

 Menlo's athletic center contains two basketball courts, one full-sized, with drop-down volleyball nets.
 The gym also has athletic training rooms, a dance room, conference rooms, offices, workout facilities, and locker rooms.

 The Creative Arts and Design Center contains spaces for artists in the upper school, and has band and dance rooms.
-The upper floor includes drama, photography, journalism and computer science spaces.
+The upper floor includes drama, photography, journalism and computer science classrooms.

-The Spieker Center for the Arts was finished and unveiled in 2021.
+The Spieker Center for the Arts was finished and unveiled in 2021 and includes a theater.
+The Spieker Center's basement houses storage spaces along with a green room and dressing rooms.

 Stent Hall, once a mansion called Douglass Hall, was badly damaged in the 1989 Loma Prieta earthquake and was closed for several years.
 At first the school wanted to demolish it, but protests convinced them to restore it.
 A new dining hall, student center and library were added on to Stent Hall in 2017.
 Structural steel and concrete shear walls were used in the new classroom and adjacent new library to help bolster up the hall.